Turritopsis dohrnii: Distribution and invasion

 Turritopsis is believed to have originated in the Pacific, but has spread all over the world through trans-Arctic migrations, and has speciated into several populations that are easy to distinguish morphologically, but whose species distinctions have recently been verified by a study and comparison of mitochondrial ribosomal gene sequences.
 Turritopsis are found in temperate to tropical regions in all of the world's oceans.
 Turritopsis is believed to be spreading across the world through ballast water discharge.
 Unlike other species invasions which caused serious economic and ecological consequences, T. dohrnii's invasion around the world was unnoticed due to their tiny size and innocuity.
-"We are looking at a worldwide silent invasion", said Smithsonian Tropical Marine Institute scientist Dr. Maria Miglietta.
+"We are looking at a worldwide silent invasion", said Smithsonian Tropical Marine Institute scientist Maria Miglietta.
+Turritopsis are able to withstand extreme conditions, such as lack of food and harsh environments which would normally be fatal due to their ability to regress into a cluster of cells, possibly being carried by water currents.
+It is in this way that this species has invaded many environments by being so ecologically efficient and stronger than competing species.